Niphargellus glenniei

 Niphargellus glenniei, also known as the south-western groundwater shrimp, is a species of amphipod from within the family Niphargidae.

-A native of the United Kingdom, it has been placed onto the UK Biodiversity Action Plan list of priority species.
+A native of the United Kingdom, it has been placed in the UK Biodiversity Action Plan list of priority species.
 It is the first aquatic troglobite to be given a conservation status within the UK.

 Description

 Niphargellus glenniei lacks pigment and is eyeless, much like other Stygofauna.

-It will reach sexual maturity at around 2.5-3 mm long.
+It will reach sexual maturity at around 2.5–3 mm long.
+N. glenniei can be distinguished by a lack of spines on its telson lobes and rounded palmar angles on the organisms gnathopods.

-Distribution
+Distribution and habitat

 Niphargellus glenniei is endemic to England, where it has been recorded in 143 sites within the southwest of the country.
-It is restricted to the counties of Cornwall and Dorset.
+It is restricted to the counties of Cornwall, Devon and Dorset.

-Habitat

 Niphargellus glenniei lives in freshwater habitats such as caves, aquifers, wells, springs, quarries and mines.
+The species has been recorded to live in alkaline limestone habitat, but also on acidic granite.